Authentication

 Key rotation

 You can have multiple active query keys for the same Prime Account.
-To rotate keys:- Create a new query key (via the admin dashboard)
+To rotate:- Create a new query key

 - Update your application to use the new key